 Load time, design, page flow and search functions all play an essential role in the user experience.
 But other aspects of the checkout experience can also affect bounce rates and abandoned cart rates.

-Shipping costs are the number one reason customers back out of a purchase.
+According to the above infographic, shipping costs are the number one reason customers back out of a purchase.
 Studies show that 61% of shoppers reported leaving a transaction when shipping charges were higher than expected.

 3. Optimize Product Page Copy